 There are tons of free family activities that can be done throughout the year.
 Some of them can even earn the family money, such as gardening.

-Why not sit down with your family and discuss various things they’d like to do this summer, then make a tentative plan.
+Why not sit down with your family and discuss various things they’d like to do?
+Then make a tentative plan for how you will accomplish these activities.
 Make it a family challenge to come up with the free-est family activities that you would all enjoy!